marwan475/Qemu-Beagle/README.md

 ## booting up

-one issue we will face is the init script will fail to mount or rfs so we have to do it manually
+one issue we will face is the init script will fail to mount our rfs so we have to do it manually

 Boot up qemu
 ```sh